EmreDzh/NexusGames/README.md

     Node.js

-    Express
+    Firebase CLI for Deploying the Project

-# Back End Server
+# Back End Server Info
-    The Back End was used from https://github.com/softuni-practice-server/softuni-practice-server
+    The Back End was used from https://github.com/softuni-practice-server/softuni-practice-server - a practice server made from softuni.bg